lidonation/intersect-product-commitee-nairobi-workshop/docs/workshops/nairobi-workshop-sept-2025.md

 for sustained collaboration toward Cardano's 2030 vision of banking the unbanked and empowering communities worldwide.

-Raw Reposes from mentimeter can be found here:
+Raw Responses from mentimeter can be found here:
 [Cardano 2030 Community Vision Nairobi Workshop Report](./assets/cardano-2030-community-vision-nairobi-workshop-report.pdf)